Everything We Know About 'Stranger Things' Season 4

 Is there a trailer for Stranger Things 4?

 If the full-length trailer isn't enough to hold you over before the May 2022 premiere, Netflix has actually dropped a handful of teasers to give fans at least something to hold them over.
 The first, titled "From Russia With Love," came way back in February 2020 when Netflix anticipated the show's release to be much sooner than 2022.
 The clip showed Hopper stuck in Siberia, and confirmed that our trusty, beloved father figure to all of Hawkin's tweens was still alive.
 (We break it down and you can watch it below).

-After fans had the chance to ruminate over that clip for 15 months, Netflix finally dropped another teaser in May 2021, though it doesn't offer a ton of clues as to what the new season will actually be about.
-The trailer, called "Eleven, are you listening?", comes in at just over a minute, but gives an eerie look at what's ahead, and confirms some long-running theories.
+After fans had a chance to ruminate over that teaser for 15 months, Netflix dropped another in May 2021.
+The trailer, called "Eleven, are you listening?", gives an eerie look at what's ahead, and confirms some long-running theories.
 It transports you to the Hawkins Lab where a handful of children with psychokinetic abilities seem to be playing and getting a creepy lesson from Papa—Matthew Modine's character who's been absent since Season 1, but rumored to be MIA.
 While we never actually get a glimpse of his face, the clip ends just outside of Eleven's door and flashes to her as Papa (aka Dr. Brenner) says, "Eleven, are you listening?"
-So, basically, it's time to start theorizing because who knows whether Season 4 will reveal more about Eleven's past and show her having flashbacks, or maybe something more complex, like her traveling through time back to the lab or her trying to locate the scientist through her abilities in the present.
+It's ripe opportunity for Season 4 predictions, because who knows whether Season 4 will reveal more about Eleven's past and show her having flashbacks, or maybe something more complex, like her traveling through time back to the lab or her trying to locate the scientist through her abilities in the present.